rootstrap/blog/content/Rails - Multiple Databases.md

 ## Some personal ideas

 I'm a huge fan of non-relational databases, so I would love to see some mixins of MongoDB + Postgres for example.
-And with this introduced changes I think that the road is prepared enough to start working on a way to properly work with it.
+With the introduced changes I think we can soon find a way to properly work with it.
-My doubts are more into "Should ActiveRecord really support non-relational databases?" or "Is something more rails work outside ActiveRecord?".
-Leave your thoughts and I will be more than happy to chat over it :)
+ My doubts are "Should ActiveRecord support non-relational databases?" or "Is something more rails work outside ActiveRecord?"

+Would love to hear your thoughts.
+Feel free to leave a comment or connect with me about this topic!